michaelxiao16/CX4230_Project1/README.md

 We are using Python3.

-If TAs want to run chart

 To run the project:
 - navigate to CX4230_Project1/ directory
 - run python main.py

+Images and video are produced by our simulation and viewable as "chart.mp4".
+If TAs want to run our images and video, they will need to download and install ffmpeg at https://www.ffmpeg.org/download.html

 ## Project Files